 Deals involving either bonds or credit derivatives could be “a very compelling opportunity for our investors,” said Jonathan Lieberman, head of residential-mortgage securities at New York-based Angelo Gordon, which oversees about $24 billion in private-equity funds, hedge funds and a REIT.
 “When they come to market, we will certainly be ready to look,” he said.

 The transactions may be attractive because the housing market is recovering and there’s “much, much stronger underwriting” of mortgages being done, he said.
 Only 0.11 percent of loans guaranteed by Fannie Mae in 2011 were more than 90 days delinquent as of June 30, compared with 12.3 percent for 2008 debt, according to the company’s disclosures.

 Hurdles include whether and how to structure deals to meet accounting and tax rules for REITs, according to Davidson.

 Commodity Futures Trading Commission rules effective Oct.
 12 also pose a challenge to the effort, Dow Jones reported this month.
 The CTFC later said it would exempt at least some securitizations using derivatives from the regulations, which could require new disclosures meant for so-called commodity pool operators.

 Pine River and Metacapital Management LP, managers of two of the best-performing hedge funds in 2012, have told their investors they could be interested, according to a person familiar with the matter, who declined to be identified because the communications were private.

 Deepak Narula, head of Metacapital and Patrick Clifford, a spokesman for Pine River, which oversees about $10 billion including through a publicly traded mortgage REIT called Two Harbors Investment Corp.
-(TWO), declined to comment.
+(TWO:US), declined to comment.